openedx/edx-documentation/en_us/developers/source/architecture.rst

 Learning Management System (LMS)
 ================================

-The LMS is the most visible part of Open edX.
+The LMS is the most visible part of the Open edX project.
 Learners take courses using the LMS.
 The LMS also provides instructor dashboards.

 The LMS uses a number of data stores.
 Courses are stored in `MongoDB`_, with videos served from YouTube or Amazon S3.
 Per-learner data is stored in MySQL.